 Additional information : Public toilets next to the church (closed from November 1 to April 1)

-Tips and Suggestions : Yellow paint markup and directional posts at the main intersections (if there is no markup, stay on the main road)
+Yellow paint markings and directional posts at the main intersections (if there is no marking, stay on the main road)

 Equipments & services